zakharb/GoScanner/README.md

 ## Important info
 </a>

-> GO Scanner is GO utility to fast port scanning
+> GO Scanner is utility to fast port scanning
-> Using Go routines for multiprocessing
+> Using goroutines for multiprocessing

 <a name="install"/>